programmer-1991/gamers-digest/readme/README.md

   - Delete a game
 - View posts list on homepage
 - Navigate to see more posts
-- Filter posts by game genre
+- Filter games by platform
 - Register an account
 - Log in
 - Log out
 - A footer that tells about the website's creator associated with clickable Social media links.
 ### Additional Features to Implement
+- Filter posts by content category.

 ## Testing